Imperial German influence on Chile: Military emulation of Imperial Germany

-Armaments: Prior to 1883, the army was equipped with a variety of rifles, mostly French and Belgian origin.
+Prior to 1883, the army was equipped with a variety of rifles, mostly French and Belgian origin.
 From 1892 to 1902, the Chilean-Argentine Arms Race, marked the peak of Chilean arms purchase.
 100,000 Mauser rifles and new Krupp artillery were bought for 3,000,000 marks (ℳ︁) in 1893, 2,000,000 marks in 1895 and 15,000,000 marks in 1898.
 Ammunition factories and small arms manufacturing plants were established.

-Conscription: Like others armies in South America, Chile had had a small army of long-term service officers and soldiers.
+Like others armies in South America, Chile had had a small army of long-term service officers and soldiers.
 In 1900, Chile became the first country in Latin America to enforce a system of compulsory military service, whereby training, initially five to eighteen months (Germany: three years), took place in zones of divisional organization in order to create a solid military structure that could be easily doubled with well-trained and combat-ready reserve forces.
 Budgetary restrictions prevented the full impact of the law: the service fell disproportionately on the lower classes, no more than 20% of the contingent was incorporated annually, and former conscripts were not retrained periodically.

-Officer education and training: The beginning of the German mission was dedicated almost exclusively to the organization and implementation of a standardized, technically oriented military education with the essence of Moltke's German military system of continuous study of artillery, infantry, cartography, history, topography, logistics, tactics, etc., for a modern, professional and technically trained officer corps.
-In 1886, the "Academia de Guerra" (War Academy) was founded "to elevate the level of technical and scientific instruction of army officers, in order that they be able, in case of war, to utilize the advantages of new methods of combat and new armaments."
+The beginning of the German mission was dedicated almost exclusively to the organization and implementation of a standardized, technically oriented military education with the essence of Moltke's German military system of continuous study of artillery, infantry, cartography, history, topography, logistics, tactics, etc., for a modern, professional and technically trained officer corps.
+In 1886, the "Academia de Guerra" (War Academy) was founded "to elevate the level of technical and scientific instruction of army officers, in order that they be able, in case of war, to utilize the advantages of new methods of combat and new armaments".
 The best alumni were candidates for general staff service.
 By the mid-1890s Körner organized the courses for a Noncommissioned Officers' School (Escuela de Suboficiales y Clases).

 During the 1891 Chilean Civil War Körner was removed from duty by José Manuel Balmaceda.
 He and his followers set sail north to join the Congressional forces in Iquique.
 He became chief architect of the new army and, though Estanislao del Canto formally was commander-in-chief, Körner led the rebel forces in the major clashes of the civil war.